vu97/vu97.github.io/_pages/about.md

 image: "/images/about-vanessa.jpg"
 image_caption: 'Photo of me hiking Panorama Ridge in BC.'
 ---
-With three years of experience in the field, I have honed my skills in crafting intuitive interfaces that connect users with products.
+With three years of experience in the field, I've honed my skills in crafting intuitive interfaces that connect users with products.
 In my experience as an intern at Visier, I helped define the vision of their Analytics solution with a focus on email scheduling and analysis editing.
-Recently, I've enjoyed working on freelance projects where I've designed digital solutions for clients in SaaS, film, health, and hospitality industries.
+Recently, I've enjoyed working on freelance projects where I've designed digital solutions for clients in IT, film, health, and hospitality industries.

-My design approach revolves around placing users at the center of every decision.
-By empathizing with their needs, behaviors, and motivations, I strive to design intuitive and user-friendly interfaces.
-I believe a successful design should look visually appealing, evoke positive emotions, and deliver a seamless flow.

-I enjoy working closely with cross-functional teams, including developers, product managers and other stakeholders to ensure designs align with the overall product vision and business goals.
+My design philosophy is deeply rooted in empathy.
+I believe that understanding the users' needs, behaviors, and motivations is the cornerstone of crafting interfaces that resonate.
+My goal is to create experiences that not only function flawlessly, but also leave users with a sense of delight and satisfaction.

-Currently, I'm seeking new work opportunities!
+I'm activitely on the lookout for exciting new work opportunities!

 <div class="gallery-box">
   <div class="gallery">